lucasluqui/bfheroes-offline/README.md

 * All items and weapons in your inventory.
 * Tutorial gamemode.
 Map and gamemode can be changed in `game/mods/bfheroes/Settings/maplist.con`
 * Functional MagmaAPI (Magma has to be manually enabled in `src/config.ini`), which allows you to play around with entitlements/store/friends/bookmarks.
+* Functional WebBrowserAPI, which allows you to play around with in-game and client menu dynamic media.

 ## To-do
 * Local gameserver.